 - Al Fitzpatrick Scholarship.
 Mr. Fitzpatrick is a JMC alumnus and the first African-American reporter at the Akron Beacon Journal.
 For a minority student with an interest in a JMC career.

 - John Fowler Award.
-For a newspaper, magazine, broadcast news, photojournalism, information design or public relations major.
+For a multimedia news, magazine, broadcast news, photojournalism, information design or public relations major.

 - Trudy and Allen Goodkin Award.
 For an outstanding advertising major who demonstrates creative thinking and a respect for and a proficiency in writing.

 - Lloyd W. Hanson and Harvey E. Rahn Scholars Award.
 Associate Professor Gary Hanson and Associate Dean LuEtt Hanson give this scholarship in honor of their fathers.
-This scholarship is awarded to a JMC major who demonstrates a strong work ethic and was established in 2008.
+This scholarship was established in 2008 and is awarded to a JMC major who demonstrates a strong work ethic.

 - JMC Alumni Council Legacy Scholarship.
 For a student who is a child or a relative of a Kent State University School of Journalism and Mass Communication alumnus.
 If no child or relative applies, the scholarship is for a child or a relative of any KSU alum.

 - Herb Kamm/Scripps Howard Scholarship.
-For a student planning a career in newspapers, magazines, broadcast news, photojournalism or information design.
+For a student planning a career in multimedia news, magazines, broadcast news, photojournalism or information design.

 - Paul Ashby Lewis Scholarship.
 For an outstanding advertising major.

 - Phil Macomber Scholarship.
 For a student pursuing a career in television.